agastyapatri/CIFAR-100/ReadMe.md

    10. Weight Decay
    11. **Early Stopping** Stop Training based on masured validation loss to catch the model as it is about to overfit.
    12. **Try a larger model**, after early stopping

+6. **Getting Labels:** Weird.
+The logsoftmax outputs of the CNN are of the shape (32 x 100), where each row is the logsoftmax output vector for each sample in the batch of 32. torch.argmax(dim=1) should be gettting the index of the largest value in the column, when I need the largest value in the row.